ostannick/maldb/README.md

 Installing malDB involves deploying a Laravel application on a machine that can serve as a webserver.
 You can run malDB on your own computer but it is recommended that you use a networked machine with a high performance CPU and at least 16GB of RAM.

+0. [Download Python (with data science libraries)](https://www.anaconda.com/) if you have not already, and ensure the python binary is in your PATH.
 1. [Download PHP](https://www.php.net/downloads.php) and add the root folder to your PATH so that the php binary is accessible.
 2. [Download Composer](https://getcomposer.org/) and install it.
 Make sure it is added to your PATH.
 Restart any terminals after installing Composer.
 3. [Download node.js](https://nodejs.org/en/) and install it.